 New Taipei City Government Building Introduction

-The New Taipei City Government Building was completed and opened on March 24, 2003.
-It is a 33-story building above ground, with 4 basement levels, standing at a height of 140.5 meters, designed to be a high-tech and smart building, aiming to provide high-quality and efficient services to the citizens of New Taipei City.
-The city government building is connected to the Banqiao Station, which integrates Taiwan Railways, High-Speed Rail, and Metro, as well as the long-distance bus station and the bus station through underground corridors along Xinfu Road and Xinzhan Road, making transportation convenient and accessible.
-In addition to providing employees with a quality office environment, the building offers multifunctional service locations such as a daycare center, restaurant, bakery, skyview restaurant, and observation deck.
-The lobby on the first floor features a public space for exhibitions, connected to a citizen plaza that is filled with lush greenery and often hosts various folk and cultural performances.
-Citizens can visit this shared space to rest and walk, experiencing the architectural and artistic displays that reflect the city's move towards internationalization.
-Beyond being an administrative center, the New Taipei City Government Building also plays a vital role as a disaster response and traffic control hub.
-The city’s disaster response center and traffic control center are located on the 9th floor of the government building.
-With the establishment of the traffic control center, important traffic intersections across the city can be managed appropriately, adjusting peak traffic flows and alleviating congestion through signal transmissions.
-The disaster response center connects citywide disaster situations and sites via satellite communication and SNG links, allowing for comprehensive monitoring of disaster conditions, enabling the best disaster response measures to be taken promptly to ensure the safety of citizens' lives and property.
+The New Taipei City Government Administrative Building was completed and inaugurated on March 24, 2003.
+This is a technologically advanced, smart building with 33 above-ground floors and 4 underground floors, standing at a height of 140.5 meters, aimed at providing high-quality and efficient services to the citizens of New Taipei City.
+The city government building is conveniently connected to the Banqiao Station, which integrates Taiwan Railway, High-Speed Rail, and MRT, as well as long-distance bus and public bus stations, allowing for easy transportation.
+In addition to providing a quality working environment for employees, the city government building also offers multifunctional service areas such as a daycare center, restaurants, a bakery, a panoramic restaurant, and an observation deck.
+The first-floor lobby features a public exhibition space, connected to the citizen plaza, which is filled with lush greenery and often hosts various folk and cultural performances.
+Citizens can use this shared public space to rest and stroll, experiencing the architecture and art that reflect the city's journey toward becoming an international urban center.
+Besides serving as an administrative center, the New Taipei City Government Building also plays a key role in disaster response and traffic control.
+The city’s Disaster Response Center and Traffic Control Center are located on the 9th floor of the building, allowing for proper management of important traffic intersections throughout the city.
+Through signal transmission displays, traffic flow during peak times can be adjusted to alleviate congestion.
+The Disaster Center connects the entire city's disaster response situations and disaster scenes through satellite transmission and SNG connections, enabling comprehensive monitoring of disaster conditions to ensure the best response methods are employed in a timely manner, thereby effectively safeguarding the lives and property of citizens.